eye-division/katehipkiss/_layeredpapercuts/moorland-cottage.md

 Free packing and postage with the UK mainland.

 Please contact me before purchase for a quote for shipping outside mainland UK.
+Unfortunately due to the new GPSR regulations I am no longer able to ship to the EU or Northern Ireland.